screeps/docs/api/source/Creep.md

 One of the following codes:
 {% api_return_codes %}
 OK | The operation has been scheduled successfully.
-ERR_NOT_OWNER | You are not the owner of this creep.
+ERR_NOT_OWNER | You are not the owner of this creep, or the creep is in a safe mode room.
 ERR_BUSY | The creep is still being spawned.
 ERR_INVALID_TARGET | The target is not a valid attackable object.
 ERR_NOT_IN_RANGE | The target is too far away.